georgiee/coding-for-kids/slides.md

 ## like **_Dash, Dot & mbot_**

 ---
-^ play the human robot and zombie games
+^ Play the human robot and some zombie games

 ^ to prepare the kids for coding in scratch